-Travel in air conditioned, centrally heated, carpeted carriages that have advanced air bag suspension system for quieter and smoother travel, un-tinted, non-reflective, panoramic side and roof windows to capture the dramatic coastal and mountain views, GPS triggered journey commentary in five languages at your seat via headphones, plus information displays, overhead HD video and onboard washroom facilities.
+Travel in air-conditioned, centrally heated, carpeted carriages that have an advanced air bag suspension system for quieter and smoother travel, un-tinted, non-reflective, panoramic side and roof windows to capture the dramatic coastal and mountain views, GPS triggered journey commentary in two languages (English and Mandarin) at your seat via headphones, plus information displays, overhead HD video and onboard washroom facilities.

-For mobility-impaired passengers, there are spaces for wheel chairs and a disabled public toilet with wheelchair hoists provide access to the café carriage from track level.
-For hearing-impaired passengers - a hearing loop covers all of the café carriage saloon and serving area.
+For mobility-impaired passengers, there are spaces for wheel chairs and a disabled public toilet.
+Wheelchair hoists provide access to the cafe carriage from track level.
+For hearing-impaired passengers - a hearing loop covers all of the cafe carriage saloon and serving area.

-Your friendly onboard train crew is there to provide assistance to make your travel a comfortable and enjoyable experience.
+Your friendly onboard train crew are there to provide assistance to make your travel a comfortable and enjoyable experience.

 With connecting scenic coach services, you can travel south from either Greymouth or Christchurch to the West Coast Glaciers, Queenstown, Milford Sound, Invercargill, Mt Cook/Aoraki, Invercargill (for ferry services to Stewart Island), Dunedin or from Auckland to Paihia in the Bay of Islands and the thermal wonderland of Rotorua.